Updated Nov. 2 2023

-Featuring 17 holiday favorites recorded in the CPR Performance Studio including vocal groups Kantorei and St. Martin's Chamber Choir, the innovative instrumental groups Sphere Ensemble and Playground Ensemble, and University of Colorado-based concert pianist Hsing-ay Hsu.
+Comfort and Joy celebrates the partnership between Colorado Public Radio and the classical performing community.
+Join us for special recordings from the CPR Performance Studio including vocal groups Kantorei and St. Martin's Chamber Choir, the innovative instrumental groups Sphere Ensemble and Playground Ensemble, and University of Colorado-based concert pianist Hsing-ay Hsu.

 'Angels We Have Heard on High' sung by Anima Chamber Ensemble

 "Gloria in Excelsis Deo" is a phrase that has been sung in the Christmas Mass since the second century.
 In the 1700s, it became the chorus for the French carol "Les anges dans nos compagnes" ("The Angels in Our Countryside").
 And in English, we most commonly sing this carol to the hymn tune Gloria, in an arrangement by the American organist and composer Edward Shippen Barnes.
 It’s the chorus, in a beautiful two-part melodic cascade, that has made "Angels We Have Heard on High" distinctive throughout its history.

 'The Christmas Song' performed by Hsing-ay Hsu

 "The Christmas Song" conjures images of a cozy fireplace on a snowy day and tiny tots with their eyes aglow.
 But the classic song was actually written during a summer heat wave!
 Singer Mel Torme said pianist Bob Wells thought they could cool off by thinking about chestnuts roasting, Jack Frost nipping, yuletide carols and folks dressed up like Eskimos.
 Torme grabbed those images, wrote the music and some of the lyrics, and the Christmas song was born in 40 minutes.

 'The Holly and The Ivy' performed by Kantorei